Miami DUI Lawyers

 Miami DUI lawyers at Musca Law have many defense strategies available to people who have been arrested and charged with Driving Under the Influence of drugs or alcohol in Miami or in Miami-Dade County, Florida.
 For people charged it may be crucial to contact an experienced Miami DUI Defense Attorney.
-Time is limited to protect driving privileges.
-In addition, a DUI conviction on a person’s record could have consequences including jail time, fines, reputation damage, job loss, and the suspension of driving privileges.
+The time allotted to you to protect your Florida driving privileges is extremely limited.
+In addition, a DUI conviction on a person’s record could have major lasting consequences including jail time, fines, damage to your reputation, job loss, and the suspension of driving privileges.

 In Miami Florida, the offense of driving under the influence of alcohol and/or drugs is found in Section 316.193 of the Florida Statutes.
 An individual can be convicted of a DUI offense in Miami if it can be established beyond a reasonable doubt that they were:

 - Driving a vehicle; OR,

 - In physical control of a vehicle; AND

 - Their blood alcohol concentration or BAC was .08 percent or more.